RiccardoRicci23/SoftwareAndComputing_project/README.md

 # SoftwareAndComputing_project

+In this framework i'm showing part of my Master Thesis work.
-This framework starts from a little group of macros i wrote to perform the analysis of ALPIDE-bent chips.
-They are bulupgrade of the ALICE Inner Tracking System (ITS3) during CERN LHC Long Shutdown 3 (LS3).
+The core of this work is a little group of macros i wrote to perform the analysis of ALPIDE-bent chips, which are under study for the upgrade of the ALICE Inner Tracking System (ITS3), during CERN LHC Long Shutdown 3 (LS3).

 The aim is to analyse the output .root files coming from the Corryvreckan program - used to process/reinterpret raw data coming from the August testbeam at DESY (inserire qualcosa dalla TWIKI qui magari).

-# The Setup
+# Short Setup description

 The experimental setup is made of 3 ALPIDE flat chips + 1 ALPIDE BENT chip + 3 ALPIDE flat chips, where the central BENT chip in the middle is called Detector Under Test (DUT).